-within the policy to safeguard against effects on any SEA objectives.
-Option 4 Allocate sites and identify a settlement boundary ++ ++ ++ ++ ++ + ++ ++ ++ + ++ + ++ uses would give certainty to future development.
+adjudged by criteria based policy. within the policy to safeguard against effects on any SEA objectives.
+Option 4 Allocate sites and identify a settlement boundary ++ ++ ++ ++ ++ + ++ ++ ++ + ++ + ++ Allocation of sites for housing or other uses would give certainty to future development.
 Specific environmental issues could be investigated during the site search and be positively addressed within the policy wording.
 The designation of a settlement boundary will give additional certainty and help define those areas considered as the built form and open countryside This option could have a positive effect on the baseline.
 Pursuing this option would give greater certainty over future development within the area particularly within Colwall, where proportional growth is expected.
 If required mitigation criteria can be added to site allocations policies to ensure all SEA objectives are achieved.
 This option would meet the Core Strategy requirements in terms of the SEA.
-Option 5 Manage future housing through a development management policy + + + + + + + + + + + + + same level of certainty as the other options as it will be more reactionary than proactive in terms of growth Criteria would need to be included within the policy to safeguard against effects on any SEA objectives.
-This option would meet the Core Strategy requirements in terms of the SEA Site options Existing school site + + + + + ? + + + + ? + + It is the soon to be vacant former school site and is surrounded by housing.
+Option 5 Manage future housing through a development management policy + + + + + + + + + + + + + Criteria based policy does not give the same level of certainty as the other options as it will be more reactionary than proactive in terms of growth proposals.
+However providing criteria is added to the policy to safeguard or mitigate against any harm, the option will have a positive effect on the baseline.
+Criteria would need to be included within the policy to safeguard against effects on any SEA objectives.
+This option would meet the Core Strategy requirements in terms of the SEA Site options Existing school site + + + + + ? + + + + ? + + This site has a positive effect on the baseline.
+It is the soon to be vacant former school site and is surrounded by housing.
 It is within the AONB but outside of the Conservation Area.
-There may be possible ground water Overall the site has a positive effect on the SEA baseline and could be considered as a potential allocation.
+There may be possible ground water issues which will require further investigation.
+Overall the site has a positive effect on the SEA baseline and could be considered as a potential allocation.
 Criteria policy regarding any allocation could be used to safeguard against the baseline.
-This option would meet the Core Strategy requirements in terms of the SEA Site 3a - Adj to Old School ? + + + + + + + + + ? + + buildings next to the former primary school.
+This option would meet the Core Strategy requirements in terms of the SEA Site 3a - Adj to Old School ? + + + + + + + + + ? + + The site is currently a gap in existing buildings next to the former primary school.
 Very limited visibility as screened by mature vegetation.
 The site is not within a flood zone or the Conservation Area.
 Potential access issue.
 To be developed in conjunction with the former school site.
 Overall the site has a positive effect on the SEA baseline and could be considered as a potential allocation.
 Criteria policy regarding any allocation could be used to safeguard against the baseline This option would meet the Core Strategy requirements in terms of the SEA Site 9a - Village hall to Thai No longer available - site for new replacement primary school